Science at the forefront

 Science has played a pertinent role in shaping our current society.
-Throughout the course of history, the role of science has progressed from mere experiments, to innovative and cutting-edge discoveries that are rapidly propelling us into the future.
+Throughout the course of history, the role of science has progressed from mere experiments to innovative and cutting-edge discoveries that are rapidly propelling us into the future.

 Much of this progression comes from embracing the contributions science has had on the broader aspects of society and how it has inevitably shaped our economic, political and cultural landscape.
-As the theme for LIYSF 2019, science at the interface encourages us to do exactly that, consider science not as individual subject, but as a unified and collaborative discipline.
+As the theme for LIYSF 2019, science at the interface encourages us to do exactly that, consider science not as an individual subject, but as a unified and collaborative discipline.

 Combining different disciplines, such as technology, engineering and medicine, allows us to think outside the box, and reach new frontiers in our research and technology.
-An example of this concept in action, is the company ‘Zipline.’
+An example of this concept in action is the company Zipline.’
 This initiative uses a pre-programmed drone delivery system to transport medical supplies to local hospitals in parts of Africa.
-The impact of Zipline is seen not only through the 13,000,000 people this company provides urgent medical supplies to, but through its ability to revolutionise access to healthcare in rural areas through the combination of engineering and medical innovation.
+The impact of Zipline is seen not only through the 13,000,000 people this company provides urgent medical supplies to but through its ability to revolutionize access to healthcare in rural areas through the combination of engineering and medical innovation.

 These brainchildren are just two examples of the interdisciplinary power of science, and their potential to redefine our social, political and environmental landscape.

-LIYSF 2019 provides an opportunity to envision where this idea of science at the interface can take us, while encouraging participants to be ambitious and innovative changemakers that will drive us into the future.
+LIYSF 2019 provides an opportunity to envision where this idea of science at the interface can take us while encouraging participants to be ambitious and innovative changemakers that will drive us into the future.

 Here are three other great examples of how science and technology have been used to tackle some critical issues we face today: